Thoracic spine pain is rarely serious but frequently very irritating.

-What is quite often seen in the practice, in young to middle aged adults, is a scheuermann like thoracic deep achy pain.
+What is quite often seen in the practice, in young to middle aged adults, is a Scheuermann-like thoracic deep achy pain.
 The structural changes, and abnormal cartilage make the spine very stiff.
-Adjusting the midback feels like thrusting into concrete, and a hard physical manipulation just increases the pain.
-What's needed is more frequent gentle adjustments.
+Adjusting the midback feels like thrusting into concrete, and a hard physical manipulation just increases the discomfort.
+What's needed is more frequent gentle treatments.

-I call it a light form of scheuermanns, as it has so many similar clinical features, but without the gross xray changes, and is managed in much the same way.
+I call it a form of Scheuermann's Light, as it has so many similar clinical features, but without the gross x-ray changes, and is managed in much the same way.
 All disease seems to come in severe and mild forms.
 Thoracic spine pain is common, and this condition can never be cured.
 An occasional, but regular treatment is what keeps the pain at bay.
 How frequent?
-Talk to your chiropractors.
+Talk to your chiropractor.
 There are so many variables; perhaps four to eight weeks.

 There are often objections to regular chiropractic treatment.
-It's no difference in medicine; patients with incurable diabetes, for example, require regular occasional management by their doctors.
+It is no difference in medicine; patients with incurable diabetes, for example, require regular occasional management by their doctors.